Mind Power Doctrine Of An Iron Warrior

 Belief is the degree of self-confidence (trust) a person has in himself or herself.
 The difference between an iron warrior bodybuilding champion and others is the size of his or her belief.

-A mediocre bodybuilder might express his belief like this: “I’d like to be an iron warrior bodybuilding champion some time, maybe, if it’s not too hard.”
+A mediocre bodybuilder might express his belief like this: “I’d like to be an iron warrior bodybuilding champion sometime, maybe, if it’s not too hard.”
 Lee Haney, eight-time Mr. Olympia, puts it this way: “I want to be a champion.
 That’s what I see Lee Haney as, a Champion.

 There’s nothing wrong with having a healthy ego.
 That’s why there are sheep and there are shepherds.”
 Notice the difference between the two beliefs?

-Vision is the appropriate and attainable short- and long-term goals.
+Vision is appropriate and attainable short- and long-term goals.
 Adding 1/2 inch to the arms in one day is a short-term goal.

-Method is the process used to fulfill the vision.
+Method is the process used to fulfil the vision.
 For example, the process for fulfilling the vision of adding 1/2 inch to the arms in one day can be achieved by following the advice in my SPECIAL BIG ARMS-REPORT (available at: www.dennisbweis.com).

 It is important that you begin thinking like an iron warrior bodybuilding champion by adopting the mind power doctrine of Belief, Vision, and Method.
 Doing this will help you access the reservoir of untapped strength within your body.